seanfisk/resume/README.rst

 ===========
- My Resume
+ My Résumé
 ===========

-This is the source code for my resume, written in LaTeX.
-The only dependency is tucv_, a resume template.
+This is the source code for my résumé, written in LaTeX.
+The only dependency is tucv_, a résumé template.
 First install that dependency::

     tlmgr install tucv